dosyago/DISCoHAsH/README.md

 The value is: `BEBB4185`

-## Future work
+## Possible future work

-Make a parallel version, similar to how BLAKE3 runs in parallel.
+Make a parallel version using Merkle tree